 My final flying posting was back to 723 Squadron, this time as CO but, even better, to fly Hueys and the Bell 206.

 “LEUT J. C. Buchanan, RAN Helicopter Flight Vietnam, fourth contingent, was awarded the Distinguished Flying Cross for conspicuous gallantry.
 On 4 December 1970 Buchanan performed an extraordinary act of flying skill whilst operating in the U Minh Forest area.
-RANHFV which at this time was based at Dong Tam in the Mekong Delta region, was called to evacuate a crewman of a South Vietnamese patrol boat, when the two patrol boats were located the evacuation began, while the second boat stood off.
+The RANHFV, which at this time was based at Dong Tam in the Mekong Delta region, was called to evacuate a crewman of a South Vietnamese patrol boat.
+When the two patrol boats were located the evacuation began, while the second boat stood off.

 Lt Buchanan began the extraction of the crewman.
 Suddenly the group came under a heavy enemy attack. the patrol boat standing 50m away took a direct hit from an enemy rocket and was blown out of the water.
 Realising that the boat with which he was operating was disabled and drifting towards the enemy-held shore Lt.
 Buchanan pressed the skids of his helicopter onto the deck of the vessel and pushed the boat to safety.
 All the while, his aircraft was receiving heavy automatic weapons and 82mm mortar fire.
 For his coolness, determination and courage under fire in the face of a determined enemy, Lt.
 Buchanan was awarded the Distinguished Flying Cross.”